rashi4559/ML-PROJECT/diamond price prediction/README.md

-# EPL MINUTES TO GOAL PREDICTION
+# DIAMOND PRICE PREDICTION

 #### Type : Multivariate

 #### Analysis type : Regression

 #### Description
-In these project I am using machine learning to predict the minutes to goal ratio in EPL .
+In these project I am using machine learning to predict the price of diamond .
 Data set is taken from kaggle.